 What is voguing?

-There is an entire history and philosophy behind vogue that is important to keep at the forefront of our minds, and we must continue to educate ourselves and others about the roots of ballroom culture.
-Especially if you are entering ballroom spaces as a white person.
+There is an entire history and philosophy behind vogue that is important to keep at the forefront of our minds.
+We must continue to educate ourselves and others about the roots of ballroom culture, especially if you are entering ballroom spaces as a white person.

-The reality today is that ballroom culture continues to thrive in almost every country in the world and continues to serve as a radical, inclusive space for many queer people, of all genders and backgrounds.
+The reality today is that ballroom culture continues to thrive in almost every country globally and continues to serve as a radical, inclusive space for many queer people of all genders and backgrounds.

 How voguing has helped

 Of course, that didn’t happen because of you-know-what!
-Eight months into this pandemic and I’ve been lucky enough to continue learning with Jay Jay online from my home via Zoom once and sometimes twice a week to vogue with a group, who are fast-becoming my online family.
+Eight months into this pandemic, I’ve been lucky enough to continue learning with Jay Jay online from my home via Zoom once and sometimes twice a week to vogue with a group that is fast becoming my online family.
 I’ve had one moderate flare of my UC back in September, lasting a few weeks, but as soon as I was able, I was back into the Zoom sessions and building my strength back up.